captainbrosset/patrickbrosset.com/content/articles/webmcp-update.md

 The best way to make it great is by testing it with real scenarios and then providing informed feedback.
 Google's early preview is a great step towards this, and stay tuned for more news from the Edge team as well!

-In the meantime, if you have ideas, feedback, concerns, or just want to get involved, please take a look at the [proposal](https://github.com/webmachinelearning/webmcp/blob/main/docs/proposal.md) and reach out, for example by [opening a new issue](https://github.com/webmachinelearning/webmcp/issues) or jumping existing discussions.
+In the meantime, if you have ideas, feedback, concerns, or just want to get involved, please take a look at the [proposal](https://github.com/webmachinelearning/webmcp/blob/main/docs/proposal.md) and reach out, for example by [opening a new issue](https://github.com/webmachinelearning/webmcp/issues) or jumping into existing discussions.